 A stick of bombs fell across Mile Cross Road, Hansard Road, Soleme Road, Margaret Paston Avenue and into Oxnead Road creating a trail of destruction as they went.
 Quite a few homes were burnt out or badly damaged but – miraculously – everybody survived, mostly unharmed; some of which having some very near misses, including one Anderson shelter surviving perilously on the rim of a crater in the back garden of a Soleme Road house.

 The same bedraggled train of people would then be seen trudging back into the city the next morning.
-I wonder how many people would have came back down Drayton Road in the morning to find their homes had been bombed or looted.
+I wonder how many people would have came back down Drayton Road in the morning to find their homes had been bombed, or looted, which happened more often then you’d like to think.

-Just being out in the open countryside didn’t necessarily grant you safety as the bombing was often quite indiscriminate and innacurate.
-One day late in the war had proved this when one of the Nazi’s terrifyingly-massive V2 Bombs narrowly missed the Mile Cross estate and came down close to Boundary Wood, which may have been one of the refuges of people leaving their homes previously mentioned.
+Being out in the open countryside didn’t necessarily grant you safety as the bombing was often quite indiscriminate and inaccurate.
+One day, late in the war had proved this when one of the Nazi’s terrifyingly-massive V2 Bombs narrowly missed the Mile Cross estate and came down close to Boundary Wood, which may have been one of the refuges for the people leaving their homes previously mentioned.
 Luckily there was nobody there on this occasion.
-The crater for which can still be walked down into today, forming part of the topography of the Golf Course that is soon to become a housing estate just behind the Asda Car Park.
+The crater for which can still be walked down into today, that is if it hasn’t been covered up by the new houses now replacing the greenery of the former Golf Course.

 The blast from this particular V2 caused considerable damage to nearby homes and the shock-wave was felt throughout the city, killing at least one person.
 Part of that V2 rocket was actually dragged home along Boundary Road by a Mile Cross youngster to her Spynke Road home.
 Imagine that now.
 “What you got there, Beryl?”, Oh, just a bit of rocket that killed a man and damaged 400 homes”.
 It was all slightly different back then that’s for sure.